Agathodaemon: Early history

+The Oracle of the Potter, an Egyptian nationalistic text, predicted the coming doom of Alexandria, with the local gods Knephis (also often represented as a serpent) and Agathos Daimon leaving the city for Memphis, and the defeat of the Macedonian invaders, and their 'age of chaos'.

 Greek classical period

-Though little noted in Greek mythology (Pausanias conjectured that the name was merely an epithet of Zeus), he was prominent in Greek folk religion; it was customary to drink or pour out a few drops of unmixed wine after the meal to honor him and Zeus after every symposium or formal banquet, as was done for Hestia prior to the meal.
+Though he is noted in Greek mythology (Pausanias conjectured that the name was merely an epithet of Zeus), it was customary to drink or pour out a few drops of unmixed wine to honor the Agathos Daimon after a meal.
 In Aristophanes' Peace, when War has trapped Peace (Εἰρήνη Eirene) in a deep pit, Hermes comes to give aid: "Now, oh Greeks! is the moment when, freed of quarrels and fighting, we should rescue sweet Eirene and draw her out of this pit...
 This is the moment to drain a cup in honor of the Agathos Daimon."
 A temple dedicated to them was situated on the road from Megalopolis to Maenalus in Arcadia.